 A formulary is a list of covered drugs under a Medicare Advantage Part D Plan.
 The list includes both brand-name and generic drugs.
-We have a team of doctors and pharmacists—our Pharmacy and Therapeutics Committee (P&T)—who review our lists of covered medications (formularies) for safety and effectiveness.
+We have a team of doctors and pharmacists—our Pharmacy and Therapeutics Committee (P&T)—who review our formulary for safety and effectiveness.
 Based on recommendations from our P&T Committee, we occasionally make changes to the medications covered by our formulary.

 Medications on the formulary may change for the following reasons: